prof-rossetti/georgetown-opim-557-201710/projects/savings-calculator/checkpoints.md

 ## Checkpoint 1: Capture and Display Inputs

   1. Capture user inputs and display them in a message box.
   2. After demonstrating your ability to display raw input values in a message box, format currency and percentage values as applicable.
+Don't worry if at this point you are writing the same formatting-related snippet of code in multiple places.
+The next step is about simplifying, or "refactoring" the code to remove such duplication.
+  3. You are encouraged but not required to define one or more custom functions to perform the numeric formatting.
+Hint: you will need to pass the number as a parameter when invoking the function(s).

 ## Checkpoint 2: Display Outputs